 The Bad:

-When testosterone levels raise higher than where the body wants it at the excess testosterone goes through a process called aromatization.
+If you are taking a higher amount of testosterone than the body wants it there’s going to be issues.
+If your testosterone is low there is a reason.
+Excess testosterone goes through a process called aromatization.
 This converts the testosterone you are taking into estrogen.
 If you’re thinking, “that’s just an estrogen shot with extra steps,” you’re right.

 All that extra estrogen then leads to more feminizing properties, such as: